 View this post on Instagram

-Don’t forget to enjoy tasteful and authentic flavours on the Delfini tavern (extra tip: order the slow-roasted goat!).
-If you get there by bus, just check the timetable to be sure that you will catch the bus!
+Don’t forget to enjoy tasteful and authentic flavours in the Delfini tavern (extra tip: order the slow-roasted goat!).
+If you get there by bus, just check the timetable to be sure that you will catch the bus.

 #visit the Monastery of Saint Panteleimonas